 The system is housed at EPCC’s Advanced Computing Facility at Easter Bush.

-Time on Cirrus is charged at £0.0369 per core hour (exclusive of VAT).
+On-demand industrial access on Cirrus is charged at £0.0369 per core hour (exclusive of VAT).